 Polybar modules are almost always

-written in either bash
+written in either bash or python.
+Bash offers an ubiquitous, stable

-, a large ecosystem and much nicer syntax.
+platform and python, a large ecosystem and much nicer syntax.
 I want to show

-can serve as another
+how nushell can serve as another

 alternative.